pzmudzinski/lambda-google-sign-in/article/article.md

 Finally we can take a look at complete client and lambdas endpoints flow:
 ![complete flow](complete-flow.png)

-Seems easy, huh?
-We can...
+Ok, it should be _more or less_ clear, we can...

 ## Start coding!

 ![meme](programming-not-stressful.png)

 We will implement two parts of a project - our BE and FE.
 We will use `Typescript` on both.
 Let's start with our API so we won't block our FE team.

 ### Lambdas

-We need three lambdas:
+We need three main parts on our serverless back end:

 - Authorizer for email domain verification
 - Secret data endpoint secured with authorizer